QARANC.co.uk Find Extra Work

 World War Two Soldiers

-It is thought that the photo below was taken at a WW2 Japanese Prisoner of War Camp.
+The photo below was taken at a WW2 Japanese Prisoner of War Camp in October 1944 at Hakodate POW Camp, Hokaido, Japan.
 The back of the photograph has Japanese lettering.
 Private George Main is fourth from the left on the front row.

 Photo British Army Soldiers In Prison Camp